 Oregon Legislature Votes To Essentially Ban Single-Family Zoning

-Oregon is on its way to making a significant change to what housing is allowed to be built in the state.
+Oregon is on its way to making a significant change in what housing is allowed to be built in the state.

 The state's House and Senate have now both passed a measure that requires cities with more than 10,000 people to allow duplexes in areas zoned for single-family homes.
 In the Portland metro area it goes a step further, requiring cities and counties to allow the building of housing such as quadplexes and "cottage clusters" of homes around a common yard.

 House Bill 2001 will now go before Gov. Kate Brown, a Democrat, who is expected to sign it.
-It had bipartisan support and was approved on the last day of a wild legislative session that saw some Republican senators fled the state over a climate bill.
+It had bipartisan support and was approved on the last day of a wild legislative session that saw some Republican senators flee the state over a climate bill.

 Experts say it would be the first state-level legalization of a housing type that has become very difficult to build in much of the U.S.